edmundhung/conform/packages/conform-react/README.md

 ### useControlledInput

 It returns the properties required to configure a shadow input for validation and helper to integrate it.
-This is particular useful when [integrating custom input components](/docs/integrations.md#custom-input-component) like dropdown and datepicker.
+This is particularly useful when [integrating custom input components](/docs/integrations.md#custom-input-component) like dropdown and datepicker.

 ```tsx
 import { useForm, useControlledInput } from '@conform-to/react';